NakoaK/AutoVOD-Smash_VOD_Tool/README.md

 INSTALL INSTRUCTIONS:

 - Download and extract zip file
-- Put AutoVOD in root of C drive -> C:\AutoVOD
+- Put AutoVOD folder in root of C drive -> C:\AutoVOD
 - Follow setup below or in README in the zip folder (recommended)

 -----------------------------------------------------------------------------